 EDUC 475.
 Integrating the Arts.
-2 semester hours.
+2 credits.

 This course is designed for prospective early childhood education educators.
 The goal is for teacher candidates to learn how to teach about dimensions of the human experience that support arts integration, including multiple ways of knowing, brain-based teaching and learning, creativity and creative problem solving, artistic and aesthetic development, and curriculum integration.
 An arts integration paradigm employed throughout the course shows potential teachers how to teach with, about, in, and through the arts.
 This course is an examination of arts integration research, the necessary knowledge base and teaching strategies needed to use the arts as tools for learning concepts and skills in science, social studies, math, and reading/language arts.
 Required field-based components & assignments will be carried out in the student teaching placement.

-Prerequisites: EDUC 321 and EDUC 323 and a four semester hours in music, art, theater, and/or dance.
-Concurrent enrollment in EDUC 495 is required.
+Prerequisites: EDUC 321 and EDUC 323 and a four credits in music, art, theater, and/or dance.

+Concurrent enrollment in

+EDUC 495 is required.
 Course will be offered every spring.

 EDUC- 490.
 Independent Study.
-Variable credit.
+1-4 credits.

 EDUC- 492.
 Internship.
-Variable credit.
+1-4 credits.

 EDUC- 495.
 Student Teaching.
-12 semester hours.
+12 credits.

 EDUC 496.
 Student Teaching Seminar.
-2 semester hours.
+2 credits.